 There are several scenarios that arise from parallel access to the file system using the MPI-I/O file driver, but the most common cases include:

-Each process accesses its own separate file: There are no conflicts in this case, which means data written by a process is visible immediately to that process.
+Each process accesses its own separate file.
+There are no conflicts in this case, which means data written by a process is visible immediately to that process.

-All processes open the file(s) in Read-only mode: All processes will read exactly what is in the file
+All processes open the file(s) in Read-only mode.
+All processes will read exactly what is in the file.

-Multiple processes access the same file with read-write operations, which is the most common scenario and the scenario discussed in this document.
+Multiple processes access the same file with read-write operations.
+This is the most common scenario and the scenario discussed in this document.

 Depending on the file driver being used, the consistency varies.
 For example, the MPI-POSIX driver guarantees sequential consistency because POSIX I/O provides that guarantee.
-Consider a scenario with 2 processes accessing data in the same file and the same location:
+Consider a scenario with two processes accessing data in the same file and the same location: